linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 auth required pam_duo.so group=sshusers
 ```

 ### Conclusion
-By following these steps, you have successfully implemented **Two-Factor Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** and **Twilio Call OTP**.
-Now, your SSH logins are secured by **Twilio Call OTP** for phone verification and **Duo 2FA** for push/SMS passcode authentication.
+By following these steps, you have successfully implemented **Two-Factor Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** and **Twilio OTP** via **Call or SMS**.
+Now, your SSH logins are secured by **Twilio OTP** for phone verification and **Duo 2FA** for push/SMS passcode authentication.

-This configuration ensures that Duo will prompt for **push** or **SMS passcode** after **Twilio Call OTP** has been successfully verified, securing your SSH login process.
+This configuration ensures that **Twilio OTP** is verified first (via **Call** or **SMS**), followed by **Duo 2FA** for added security.

 ---

 ### Notes:
-- Ensure you’re using the correct path (`/lib64/security` or `/lib/security`) depending on your system architecture.
+- Ensure you’re using the correct path (/lib64/security or /lib/security) depending on your system architecture.
-- If Duo push notifications or Twilio OTP calls are not triggering correctly, verify the configuration files and ensure API credentials are accurate.
+- If Duo push notifications or Twilio OTP calls/SMS are not triggering correctly, verify the configuration files and ensure API credentials are accurate.
 - To test the system, attempt SSH login from another machine and verify that both Twilio and Duo authentication steps are properly triggered.

-This version eliminates manual keyboard interaction by automatically simulating OTP verification after the Twilio call.
+This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo.